webplatform/docs/tutorials/css_transitions/index.md

  }

-Each transition property uses commas to delimit additional transitions that form the larger sequence.
+Each transition property uses commas to delimit additional transitions that form the larger second-long sequence.
 In this case, the duration for each is the same: half a second.
 The '''transition-delay''' property specifies that the first executes immediately, but the second waits until the first is complete.

 This example also specifies individual property names rather than
 '''all'''.
 When transitioning to the ''expanded'' class, the